solid/solidproject.org/_posts/this-week-in-solid/next.md

 ### [Press](https://solidproject.org/press)

-[Jon Henshaw](https://twitter.com/henshaw) published an article about the work Angelo Veltrans has been doing.
+[Jon Henshaw](https://twitter.com/henshaw) published an article about the work Angelo Veltens has been doing.
 [Read more here](https://www.coywolf.news/social/solid-profile-design/).

 We saw the first Solid Event in Africa led by Ali Siragedien in [Solid Khartoum](http://solid-khartoum.atspace.cc).
 You can watch a [recording of the event here](https://youtu.be/BhFFCzjAqm4).